JoaoFilipeResende/Item-Recovery-Problem-ALNS/README.md

 How to cite: see issue https://github.com/JoaoFilipeResende/Item-Recovery-Problem-ALNS/issues/1

+Note that our images have transparent background.
+Apologies to dark mode users.

 # Problem Statement

 The following image illustrates a possible scenario of this problem, where an AUV is used to recover items from an underwater cave.